jorthedev/PPTL_Technicl_Test/README.md

 ## Installing
 Once you've cloned the repository, install the database script.
 (The database script can be found in the database folder)

-Set up the folder on your localhost (or other server)
+Set up the folder on your localhost (or other server).

 Go to the index.html and search for the various jobs

+## Impotanat Note

+If you are not using localhost, please change the connection settings in the databaseClass.php file to match up to your server connection.

 ## Built with
 jquery